 To say the holidays are a busy time of year would be an understatement.
 Shopping, decorating, meal planning, baking, wrapping, cooking, entertaining… the list goes on.
 Add to that list your responsibilities as a caregiver and you can see how holiday meal planning can become a last minute thing.

 Simplifying everyday things, such as meals, can make the holidays more manageable, and even allow you some time to join in the festivities!

-Plan meals ahead of time:
+Plan meals ahead of time

 If you’re entertaining guests over the holidays, prepping your holiday meals a day or two in advance can help to cut down on the stress of getting everything ready in the hours before your guests arrive.
 Think about what you plan on serving, and then think about what can you do a day or two in advance.

 Here’s another time-saving holiday meal planning tip: Some stores extend their hours during the holiday season so you may want to do your grocery shopping in the morning or later in the evening.
-Holiday grocery shopping during off-peak hours ensures that finding a parking spot will be easier, there are less people in the store, and that the checkout lines are shorter, which will help reduce your stress and increase productivity.
+Grocery shopping during off-peak hours ensures that finding a parking spot will be easier, there are less people in the store, and that the checkout lines are shorter, which will help reduce your stress and increase productivity.

-Make the most of leftovers:
+Make the most of leftovers

 Cooking holiday meals in large batches will leave you with leftovers that can be eaten over the next few days.
 You can also freeze the leftovers in single serve portions for quick meals you just have to thaw and re-heat.
-You can find plenty of holiday leftover recipes online and having some pre-made holiday meals in the freezer can be especially helpful on particularly hectic days.
+You can find plenty of holiday leftover recipes online and having some pre-made meals in the freezer can be especially helpful on particularly hectic days.

-Get help planning holiday meals:
+Get help planning holiday meals

 Even if you’re not hosting over the holidays, as a family caregiver you may find it difficult to maintain a healthy meal schedule.
 This is a great opportunity to check out a meal delivery service, or, try out a local restaurant.

-Cook or bake holiday meals together:
+Cook or bake holiday meals together

 Spending time in the kitchen with the person in your care can be an enjoyable part of your caregiving duties.
 It also allows the person in your care to feel as if they are contributing to the household and have a sense of control over the holiday meals they will be eating.